daveadams/sakai-info/README.md

 ## Acknowledgements ##

-Thanks so much to Will Humphries for his interest, feedback, and assistance in testing.
+Thanks to Will Humphries for his interest, feedback, assistance in testing, and code submissions.